 The content of this course is established by the College Board.
 Students enrolled in this class will critically analyze the structure, style, and themes of representative literature from various genres and periods.
 Students will also describe the use of elements of language and write well-developed and organized essays that are clear, coherent, and persuasive in nature in preparation for the AP exam.
-Course materials are those normally covered in a college class. \\\Summer reading/assignments will be required.
+Course materials are those normally covered in a college class.
+Students enrolled in this course are required to take the AP Literature and Composition test in May. \\\Summer reading/assignments will be required.